AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 # Coagulant Nanoparticle Attachment Rate Characterizaion, Fall 2018
 #### Desiree Sausele and Meera Shah
 #### November 20, 2018
+[Shuo: Hello C-NARC!
+I'll be writing my comments in the square brackets like this.
+Please feel free to delete this after revising or updating your report.
+Overall the report looks good but you can still improve your report in the following ways:
+First, when you try to analyze your results or the figures you have shown, fit your data with some mathematical models and show the numbers.
+They are more convincing than words.
+Second, in your conclusion part, state why your results are important to AguaClara.
+Those can be found in the grading rubric, and before submitting your report, you can do a self-check.
+Looking forward to your final report!]

 ## Abstract
 Attachment of free coagulant nanoparticles to the flocculator wall decreases the amount of coagulant available for flocculation of clay particles.
 However, coagulant bounded to clay cannot attach to the flocculator wall.
 The Fall 2018 Coagulant - Nanoparticle Attachment Rate Characterization (C-NARC) team’s goal was to determine the rate at which free coagulant attached to the flocculator wall and to calculate the rate at which the coagulant attached to clay.
 The objective was to determine the first order rate constants for loss of free coagulant nanoparticles to the flocculator walls and for attachment of coagulant to clay particles at varying clay concentrations and velocity gradients.